US loans

 Satisfactory Academic Progress (SAP)

-To remain eligible to receive your federal loans, you have to maintain Satisfactory Academic Progress (SAP) and remain in at least half time study throughout the course of your programme.
 We will check SAP at the end of each semester, ahead of the next disbursement.
 If you are a continuing student, we will check your SAP before the commencement of the new academic year.
-Our SAP policy can be found in our document (PDF).
+Read our SAP policy (PDF).

 Change in student status